rajeevv2022/TAM_API/README.md

-# Tthe Able Mind API Documentation
+# The Able Mind API Documentation
 This document provides structured documentation for the available APIs.
 Each API includes details such as purpose, request structure, parameters, authentication, and example JSON responses.